calvinthurst/fs-journal/notes/04-bootstrap.md

 <!-- grid breakpoints https://getbootstrap.com/docs/5.2/layout/grid/#grid-options -->
 <!---TODO -  after lunch ask mick or TA about order -->

-https://getbootstrap.com/docs/5.2/getting-started/introduction/ if you need anything else search here or ask a TA/mick
+https://getbootstrap.com/docs/5.2/getting-started/introduction/  or https://www.w3schools.com/css/default.asp if you need anything else search here or ask a TA/mick

 <!-- quick way to terminal  ctrl~  -->
 <!-- can keep a nav bar or parent element at the top of the program by putting sticky-top as a class -->